 You will need to be an account admin to create, delete, or access your tokens.

 The type of token you use depends on what you're trying to do.
 Read on to see your options.

-The short answer: Log shipping token, Metrics shipping token, or Tracing shipping token
+To send data into your account you should use: Log shipping token, Metrics shipping token, or Tracing shipping token.

 The shipping token tells Logz.io which account to send your data to.
 Every account has its own tokens.